masqueworks/masqueworks.github.io/docs/maintenance.md

 Users can choose different **Release Rings** to receive updates at varying levels of stability.
 This setting is found in the **Settings Window** under `General > Release > Release Ring`.

-- **General Ring** – The most stable, thoroughly tested version (default).
+- **General Ring** â€“ The most stable, thoroughly tested version (default).
-- **Limited Ring** – Includes newer updates with some testing but may contain unresolved bugs.
+- **Limited Ring** â€“ Includes newer updates with some testing but may contain unresolved bugs.
 Not recommended for production.
-- **Preview Ring** – Provides early access to experimental features.
+- **Preview Ring** â€“ Provides early access to experimental features.
 Highly unstable and *not* recommended for production use.

 ## Developer Mode

 Enabling **Dev Mode** provides additional debugging information.
 This option is found under `General > Dev > Show Dev Controls` in the **Settings Window**.

 Features available in Dev Mode:
-- **Console Window** – Displays logs and error reports.
+- **Console Window** â€“ Displays logs and error reports.
-- **Frame Rate Display** – Shows the application's current frame rate.
+- **Frame Rate Display** â€“ Shows the application's current frame rate.

 ---